-Analysts also predicted that there could be an instant bounce in asset prices with regular increase in demand.
-In contrast with prices, rents are not expected to increase on immediate basis.
-Because real consumers take some time to mobilize business to enter market.
-Whereas Dubai’s Real Estate Regulatory Authority (RERA) has also established proper rent index to control asset rent for commercial and residential assets across the Emirate.
+Analysts also predicted that there could be an instant bounce in asset prices with a regular increase in demand.
+In contrast with prices, rents are not expected to increase on an immediate basis.
+Because real consumers take some time to mobilize business to enter the market.
+Whereas Dubai’s Real Estate Regulatory Authority (RERA) has also established a proper rent index to control asset rent for commercial and residential assets across the Emirate.
 Having considered the significant rises in the asset demand, real estate developers can make positive contributions to enable Dubai to execute the lifestyle needs of its visitors.

 Negative effects of EXPO 2020

-Besides these positive effects on business and real estate sector after winning the bid for world event, there could be certain negative outcomes.
+Besides these positive effects on the business and real estate sector after winning the bid for world events, there could be certain negative outcomes.
 A short term dip has been expected for residential and land sectors.
 Moreover, the success of becoming the first Middle Eastern county to host this event may also result in increasing the cost of living in Dubai.
 CBRE also mentioned that developers should estimate the actual demand and supply to avoid creating another bubble.
-It is essential to understand the need of constructing any project rather just consider building developments for only a single event.
+It is essential to understand the need of constructing any project rather than just consider building developments for only a single event.